google/tensorstore/tensorstore/kvstore/memory/index.rst

 It is useful for manipulating data in memory and for testing.
 It includes full support for multi-key transactions.

-.. json-schema:: schema.yml
+.. json:schema:: kvstore/memory

-.. json-schema:: schema.yml#/definitions/memory_key_value_store
+.. json:schema:: Context.memory_key_value_store